QasimKhan5x/Simple_Search_Engine/README.md

 # Simple Search Engine

-A general purpose search engine that can parse a `.txt` file to add data and allow users to enter queries to find people who satisfy that query.
+A general purpose search engine that can parse a `.txt` file to add data and allow users to enter queries to find people who satisfy that query by using an inverted index.

 ## Use